-I pieced together indigo dyed fabrics (I dyed the light squares in Atlanta in 2014, and the darker blue squares are guinea brocade hand-dyed fabrics from Nigeria), which for me tie together the local and the global and speak to this moment of global connection, even as we must examine our own local responses to a range of issues, from medicine and healthcare to capitalism and community.
-Indigo comes from a plant, reminding me to connect to the wisdom of the natural world, an especially important reminder in 2020, when the environmental crisis has become so urgent.
-I made positive drawings of masked women—my superheroines, I call them—and printed them on cyanotype fabric.
+I pieced together indigo dyed fabrics (I dyed the light squares myself in Atlanta in 2014, and the darker blue squares are guinea brocade hand-dyed fabrics from Nigeria), which for me tie together the local and the global through traditions of making and speak to this moment of global connection, even as we must examine our own local responses to a range of issues, from medicine and healthcare to capitalistic failure and community.
+Indigo–from a plant, alive and bubbling in the dye vat–reminds me to connect to the wisdom of ecological interdependence, an especially important reminder in 2020, when the environmental crisis has become so urgent.
+I made positive drawings of masked women—the superheroines, I call them—and printed them on cyanotype fabric.
 These figures, appliquéd to the quilt, mark the shift in visual culture, especially in the States where protective and preventative face coverings became almost instantly—and destructively—politicized.
-But they also celebrate the beauty and strength of communities of women during this time, which includes the healthcare workers who have worked tirelessly and under difficult circumstances since March.
+But they also celebrate the beauty and fortitude of communities during this time, which includes the healthcare workers who have worked tirelessly and under difficult circumstances since March.

 The poem, embroidered on the back of the quilt, reads:

 A spacious hand,

 Spring blotted out, but one must

 When I think of autumn, I think of somebody